Welcome to Homeward Bound Rescue!

 that is completely volunteer-run, foster home based and community funded.

-We specialize in rescuing brachycephalic (flat faced) dogs such as Bulldogs, Pugs, Boston Terriers, Boxers, French Bulldogs, Mastiffs, Shih Tzus, American Bulldogs.
+We specialize in rescuing brachycephalic (flat-faced) dogs such as Bulldogs, Pugs, Boston Terriers, Boxers, French Bulldogs, Mastiffs, Shih Tzus, and American Bulldogs.

 Homeward Bound Rescue is dedicated to the well-being of brachycephalic dogs.
-We are non-profit, volunteer-run, and foster home based.
 We do not have kennel facilities where our dogs are kept, each rescue dog lives, lovingly cared for in the home of our Fosters until their Forever Home is found.
 The daily operations of Homeward Bound Rescue are managed by a dedicated team of volunteers, including a Board of Directors and coordinators in the positions of integral operations such as Foster, Adoptions, Fundraising, Events, and Home Visits.

 All Homeward Bound Rescue dogs are spayed/neutered, vaccinated, health checked, flea and tick prevention, dewormed (if necessary), and microchipped before adoption.
 All potential adopters must fill out an application, have references checked, and a home visit.
 Each dog has an adoption fee, which must be paid prior to the completion of the Adoption.